webmcu-ai/webmcu-ai.github.io/README.md

 - the full [XIAO ML Kit](https://www.seeedstudio.com/The-XIAOML-Kit.html) with OLED display and IMU ($38.90 USD with cables, sd card etc, $22 USD just for the boards, runs everything)

 All three run the same firmware.
 The OLED and IMU degrade gracefully if the expansion board is absent.
 The price point is intentional — the whole system should fit in a classroom budget.
+- For the complete ability I strongley recommend the full XIOA ML Kit.
+If you have cables and a micro sd card then the $22.00 USD
+- version is probably fine
+- See the chart below for the costs of each part of the XIAO ESP32 S3 Sense as the kits get better.
+-
 <img width="800"  alt="image02-xiao" src="https://github.com/user-attachments/assets/96d9cd35-9808-4ca8-aab4-f28a21e5fa42" />